roccodev/roccodev.github.io/content/blog/xenoblade-3-devxml-1.md

 If Interlink is started while the heat gauge is not empty (for example, by canceling and Interlinking again right away), a 10% heat penalty is applied.

-Every second during Interlink, 4% heat is generated.
-Outside of Interlink, 1.7% heat is dissipated.
+Every second during Interlink, 4% heat is generated; outside of Interlink, 1.7% heat is dissipated.

 When using an Ouroboros art, its `Recast` parameter is used to generate extra heat.
 In practice this is limited to Feather Sanctuary, which generates 5% heat at level 1, and all talent arts with 6%.
 Liberty Wing only overheats if there were incapacitated allies.

 When canceling arts into arts, 3.6% heat is generated at base.
 If the "Heat Control: Arts Canceling" skill is active, this is reduced to 2.7%.

-Curiously, starting from version 2.0.0, canceling arts into arts as an Ouroboros will also add +0.4% to the Power Charge damage multiplier group for that attack.
-This is likely an unwanted side effect from the Future Redeemed effect that uses the same parameter to give an extra 25% Power Charge boost when canceling arts into arts.
+Curiously, canceling arts into arts as an Ouroboros will also add +0.4% to the Power Charge damage multiplier group for that attack.
+The reason for this specific value is unknown, but the game checks that this is not zero to allow Ouroboros to cancel arts into arts.
+There is an equivalent skill in Future Redeemed skill that also gives a 25% Power Charge boost (and, in fact, uses the same effect), though this has affected Ouroboros since 1.0.0.

 When the gauge is 90% full and the Interlink level is 3, Noah's talent art will change to Origin Blade after a certain point in the story.

 ### Interlink AI

-When using auto-battle or with the Interlink control type setting set to "Player", Interlink will be controlled by the AI.
+When using auto-battle or with the Interlink control type setting set to "Player," Interlink will be controlled by the AI.

 When a pair reaches a new Interlink level, the AI has a 0% chance to start the Interlink at lv.
 1, 50% at lv.
 2, and 100% at lv.
 3.